SnootyMonkey/coming-soon/README.md

 ## What is coming-soon?

 **coming-soon** is a simple Clojure/ClojureScript/Redis powered "landing page" application that takes just a few minute to setup.
-With coming-soon you can quickly put up a page to publicize your new idea, and to collect email addresses of people who want to be notified when you are ready to launch.
+With coming-soon you can quickly put up a page to publicize your new idea and collect email addresses of people who want to be notified when you are ready to launch.

 ![](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example.png)